 To make sure you find the most relevant and useful categories for your book, you need to research Amazon’s website, where all 42,521+ categories are available.
 Once you’ve found the categories you want, contact Amazon at www.kdp.amazon.com/contact-us.
 Simply send an email like the one below and they will change the categories for your book within about 24 hours.

 Please change the category of my book to:

-Amazon will then change the categories of your book for you within 24-48 hours, and you won’t have to struggle through the poorly organized and limited selection of bestseller categories in KDP.
+Amazon will then change your book categories within 24 to 48 hours, and you won’t have to struggle through the poorly organized and limited selection of best-seller categories in KDP.

 This simple step will save you a lot of time, especially if you are publishing several books.